Ledoux/teleport/docs/backend_templates.md

 For Docker, launch the pod (container) regarding the kubernetes config.
 For Heroku, start the application previously created.

 - *deploy*: build + push + run.
+Teleport command will call this script.

 - *start*: start the application locally.

+You should also put a `install.sh` and a `manage` scripts.
+- *install*: install script that teleport will run inside the deployed app.
+Here it's related to the
-In order to separate your express api from the server object
+- *manage*: contains the server object linked to the app object.
+In order to separate the express api from the server object we put the http server object into the manage file.
+It's a way to keep clean the application api.

 #### config
-TODO
+In this folder you should put all files related to specific configuration.
+We set here 2 `.yaml` files related to kubernetes configuration and uwsgi configuration files for flask python app.
+In our case we do not use uwsgi files as it's python related.